 - Partner and suppliers

 The delivery and support of different services and products requires a different mix of ingredients.
 No ingredient can deliver value on its own, so a holistic perspective is required: consider all dimensions when designing and changing products and services.
-The four dimensions model is a tool to ensure people consider all the ingredients and are never too focused on one area.
+The ITIL 4 four dimensions model is a tool to ensure people consider all the ingredients and they don't get too focused on just one area.

 ITIL 4 recommends that organizations map the activity involved in delivering their products and services as service value streams—the paths of activity required to create value for the customer.
-Defining end-to-end value chains helps provide the holistic view that people who perform the activities need to see the bigger picture (this is one way ITIL 4 integrates the 7 Principles of Lean“See/optimize the whole).
+Defining end-to-end value chains helps provide the holistic view that people who perform the activities need to see the bigger picture (this is one way ITIL 4 integrates the 7 Principles of Lean: See and optimize the whole).

-The four dimensions prompt people to look beyond the traditional IT perspective of technology to consider the broader service ecosystem—all the moving parts which combine to create value for the customer.
+The four dimensions of ITIL prompt people to look beyond the traditional IT perspective of technology to consider the broader service ecosystem—all the moving parts which combine to create value for the customer.